St John the Evangelist, Carlo Dolci

 “Come and See”

 So little said, yet, so much expressed.
 This is a movement of love, of friendship.
-Heart that speaks to Heart, as John Henry Newman used to say.
+Heart that speaks to Heart, as John Henry Newman put it.
 Friendship is a mysterious thing.
-Contrary to the popular adage, ‘we choose our friends, not our families’, true friendship happens quite mysteriously.
-It is a gift from above.
+Contrary to the popular adage, ‘we choose our friends, not our families’, true friendship happens mysteriously.
+Almost as a gift from above.
 You do not interview someone to find a friend.
 Tell me everything about you, so I can determine if you will make a good friend.
 Being a friend is not going for a job.
 There are no contracts, no impositions.
 One reveals themselves slowly, as they see fit, in their own time.
 But the other is prepared to wait, because they already sense something of the movement of love between them.
 It can only be revealed in that silence, in that time where one spends with another.
 It cannot be forced.
-The disciples already understand something far more than maybe, even they realise.
+The disciples already understand something far more, than maybe, even they realise.
 They ask no questions.
-Only to spend more time with the Lord.
-To abide with him.
+Except to spend more time with him.
+To abide with the Lord.

 “We have found the Messiah” He who dwells in the secret place of the Most High…(Ps 91:1)